ProCode47/Academify/DOCS.md

 # API Documentation

 ---

 ## Understanding URL Parameters

 In our API endpoints, you might come across URLs that contain variables prefixed with a colon (`:`), such as `/api/messages/student/:studentId`.

 ### What is `:variable`?

 The `:variable` syntax in URLs indicates a placeholder for a specific value.
 When making a request to such endpoints, you need to replace `:variable` with the actual value it represents.

-### Example:
+### Example

 For the URL `/api/messages/student/:studentId`, you would replace `:studentId` with the actual ID of the student you want to interact with.

-#### Example Request:
+#### Example Request

 ```http
 GET /api/messages/student/12345
 ```

-In this example, `12345` is the actual ID of the student.
+In this example, `12345` is the actual ID of the student
 ---

-## The API is live @ https://academify-f0qd.onrender.com
+## The API is live @ <https://academify-f0qd.onrender.com>

-so every route documented is to be called as https://academify-f0qd.onrender.com/routename i.e /register/student is to be called as https://academify-f0qd.onrender.com/register/student
+so every route documented is to be called as <https://academify-f0qd.onrender.com/routename> i.e /register/student is to be called as <https://academify-f0qd.onrender.com/register/student>

 ## Register Routes